 All Freshman, Sophomore, and Juniors Live on Campus Unless They Qualify for Commuter Status

 Living on campus provides students with unmatched access to resources and activities leading to better grades, higher graduation rates, and more time with friends!
 See the FAQs page for more information about the housing policy.

 Students’ academic success is supported through residential experiences in which LLC members share a particular interest in academics, social, and cultural issues and activities.
-LLCs bring academics into the residence halls through on-site classes, exclusive programming, and opportunities to engage with faculty.
+LLCs bring academics into the residence halls through on-site classes, exclusive programming, and opportunities to engage with faculty and university administrators.
 Students participating in LLCs experience an environment that is conducive to building a strong, interconnected peer support system that will serve them throughout their academic careers.

 Nursing (N.E.T., Nurses Educated Together)

 The Nursing LLC offers nursing majors the opportunity to engage in programs that are designed to help them learn more about the profession.
 They explore the real-life experiences of nurses and enjoy small-group meetings and presentations in and out of the residence hall with nursing faculty who are dedicated to their success.
 Space in this LLC is limited.
 Contact email@example.com if interested.

 The Engineering LLC provides freshmen engineering students a unique opportunity to live and learn together through a variety of co-curricular activities and social events.
 This peer support system eases the transition to college.
 Monthly meetings introduce freshmen to scholarly faculty work, and diverse programming complements the classroom while addressing personal development, academic skills, and success in the engineering profession.
 Contact Nora Kogut at firstname.lastname@example.org if interested.